erickrf/nlpnet/docs/intro.rst

 Basic usage
 -----------

-``nlpnet`` can be used both as a Python library or by its standalone scripts.
+:mod:`nlpnet` can be used both as a Python library or by its standalone scripts.
 Both usages are explained below.

 Library usage
 ~~~~~~~~~~~~~

-You can use ``nlpnet`` as a library in Python code as follows:
+You can use :mod:`nlpnet` as a library in Python code as follows:

 .. code-block:: python